-This is Causality, not a game show but a tool that will help you understand cause and effect.
-With my focus on change, value and outcomes, I try to understand how each change contributes to the desired outcome.
-Which changes might really have the impact we want?
-However, causation is no longer a simple 1:1 relationship or hierarchical tree.
+This is Causality, not a TV sit-com (Casualty) but a tool that will help you understand cause and effect.
+With my focus on change, value and outcomes, I try to understand how each change contributes to the desired outcomes.
+Which changes might really drive the impact we want?
+However, causation is no longer a simple 1:1 relationship or even a hierarchy or tree.
 And we also need a little more structure than a completely free form strategy map.

-A Dependency Network shows how the benefits from change can be realized to achieve the desired outcomes.
-More structured than a strategy map, more insightful than a "balanced" scorecard, such a graph helps us work through the inter-relationships, dependencies and contributions so we can prioritize and invest accordingly.
+A Dependency Network shows how the benefits associated with change can be realized to achieve the desired outcomes.
+More structured than a strategy map, more insightful than a "balanced" scorecard, such a model (actually a di-graph) helps us work through the inter-relationships, dependencies and contributions so we can prioritize and invest accordingly.

 The idea of a webtool has been tried several times by individuals and organizations.
 Building on some of these ideas, I have developed a "canvas" that will not only allow you to draw and work with a BDN, but also connects back to a benchmark and database.
 As you drag and drop shapes, it suggests wording for the outcomes, changes, enablers, etc. pulling from a database of projects and ideas collated over 20 years.
 Finally, as you connect the elements to indicate the dependencies, it suggests their contribution, again based on project data and within the bounds of reality, drawing from previous BDN experience as well as industry norms and process benchmarks (such as APQC).
 Finally, by highlighting or dimming unrelated elements, the text for a "story with numbers" emerges for use in the apocryphal elevator conversation.